Dr. Karen Kohler

 Anneke Schreuder is a Dutch pediatrician and neonatologist, with a special interest in the field of developmental epidemiology.
 It brought her to several hospitals and research centers in the Netherlands, South Africa, and Oxford, UK.
 After the family moved to Texas, her daughter was diagnosed with dyslexia.
 This brought her deeper into the world of learning disabilities which she had already looked into for her Ph.D. research.
 For several years, she worked as a dyslexia tester/tutor at UT Health Science Center.

 Seeing how many students struggled as much in math as in reading, she decided to return to her all-time favorite area of math.
 Math is her true passion, awareness, communication, research, and remediation of Dyscalculia are her mission.
 In 2010, she started Dyscalculia Services to provide assessments and in-person and online tutoring for children and adults.
-She is a frequent speaker on Dyscalculia and a consultant to various local schools does podcasts and shares her experience through webinars and a series of online courses.
+She is a frequent speaker on Dyscalculia and a consultant to various local schools who does podcasts and shares her experience through webinars and a series of online courses.

 She lives in Katy TX with her husband and enjoys traveling, art, and theater performances.